Jason Isbell: The 400 Unit

-On February 11, 2020, Isbell announced a new album, Reunions.
-It was released on May 15, 2020.
-Reunions sees Isbell once again working with producer Dave Cobb and features guest vocals by Jay Buchanan of Rival Sons and David Crosby.
-The album announcement was made alongside the release of the first song of the album, "Be Afraid", which peaked at a career high number 5 on the Adult Alternative Songs chart.
-Also, second single, "Dreamsicle" peaked at number 20 on the same chart.
+Reunions, the band's next album, was announced in February 2020 and released on May 15 of that year.
+Isbell once again worked with producer Dave Cobb on the album which featured guest vocals by David Crosby as well as Jay Buchanan of Rival Sons.
+The album announcement was made alongside the release of the first song of the album, "Be Afraid", which peaked at an Isbell career high number 5 on the Adult Alternative Songs chart.
+The album's second single, "Dreamsicle" peaked at number 20 on the same chart.

 On November 5, 2020, Isbell announced on Twitter that if Joe Biden won the state of Georgia in the 2020 United States presidential election, he would record a charity album featuring covers of songs by Georgia artists, such as R.E.M. and Gladys Knight.
-After it was projected that Biden had won the state, he reaffirmed on Twitter that he was being serious and that he would begin work on the album shortly.
-The album, entitled Georgia Blue, was formally announced on September 14, 2021 with release dates of October 15 for the digital version and November 26 for CD and vinyl.
-Isbell and the 400 Unit contributed a cover of the Metallica song "Sad but True" to the charity tribute album The Metallica Blacklist, released in September 2021.
+After it was projected that Biden had won the state, he reaffirmed his pledge and said work would begin on the album shortly.
+The album, entitled Georgia Blue, was formally announced on September 14, 2021, with release dates of October 15 for the digital version and November 26 for CD and vinyl.
+Isbell and the 400 Unit also contributed a cover of the Metallica song "Sad but True" to the charity tribute album The Metallica Blacklist, released in September 2021.

+In June 2023, Isbell and the 400 Unit released the album, Weathervanes, on Isbell's own Southeastern Records label.
+The album, produced by Isbell, includes the singles "Strawberry Woman", "Cast Iron Skillet", and "Miles".
+In February 2024, Isbell was nominated and won two Grammys, for Best Americana Song: "Cast Iron Skillet" and Best Americana Album: Weathervanes.

 Acting

 Isbell's first acting role came in 2016 when he guest starred in the animated TV series Squidbillies, providing the voice of pastor Kyle Nubbins.
 The show has featured other Americana singers in cameo roles, including Elizabeth Cook, Todd Snider, and the Drive-By Truckers, among others.
 In 2019, Isbell had a cameo as a guitar-playing wedding guest in the HBO film Deadwood: The Movie.
 Billions, another TV series known for giving cameo roles to musicians, featured Isbell in a 2021 episode, with Isbell playing himself viewing an art exhibit.

-In 2021, Isbell was cast in the upcoming Martin Scorsese film Killers of the Flower Moon as Bill Smith, a victim of the Osage Indian murders.
-Isbell's role in the film was announced on April 6, 2021, and will mark his major on-screen acting debut; fellow country singer Sturgill Simpson was also announced as being part of the cast.
+In 2021, Isbell was cast in Martin Scorsese's epic Western crime drama film Killers of the Flower Moon (2023) as Bill Smith, a victim of the Osage Indian murders.
+Bill Smith was the white husband of an Osage woman who was a victim in the murder conspiracy that led to the deaths of many Osage.
+Isbell's role in the film was announced on April 6, 2021, and marks his major on-screen acting debut; fellow country singer Sturgill Simpson was also announced as being part of the cast.